-The objective of this studentship programme is to provide students with the opportunity to conduct a small translational cancer research project (see section 2.3 for more information) in an experienced research laboratory.
-Upon completion of the project, the students will gain both a practical research experience and gain an insight into the cancer research environment.
+The objective of this studentship programme is to provide students with the opportunity to conduct a small translational biomedical-based cancer research project (see section 2.3 for more information) in an experienced research laboratory or virtually, with the support and training provided by experienced researchers.
+Upon completion of the project, the students will gain both practical research experience and an insight into the biomedical cancer research environment.